 The ratings stated below are independent opinions of Lloyd’s financial strength and ability to meet its ongoing insurance policy and contract obligations.
-Lloyd’s currently enjoys an A rating from A.M.
-Best and A+ ratings from Fitch Ratings and Standard & Poor’s.
+Lloyd’s currently enjoys an A+ rating from Standard & Poor’s, AA- from Fitch and A from A.M.
+Best.

 Why is Lloyd’s rated as a market?